lMonshor/SurfSentry/README.md

-ip based basic host-based intrusion detection system.

-Surfsentry is a Windows application developed to detect malicious websites and protect users.

-Project Description:
+# Surfsentry

-Surfsentry retrieves malicious website links from USOM (Ulusal Siber Olaylara Müdahale Merkezi - National Cyber Incident Response Center), performs DNS resolution, and alerts users if there is any communication with these malicious websites.
-This helps users have a secure internet experience and safeguards against harmful websites.
+Surfsentry is a Windows application developed to protect users against malicious websites.
+It retrieves a list of malicious links from USOM (Ulusal Siber Olaylara Müdahale Merkezi - National Cyber Incident Response Center) and writes them to the hosts file.
+This ensures a secure internet experience for users.

-Features:

-Fetch malicious website data from USOM
-Perform DNS resolution
-Alert users when there is communication with malicious websites

-Installation:
+## Blocking CNC Server IPs

+Surfsentry not only blocks domain connections by writing them to the hosts file, but also identifies IP addresses associated with Command and Control (CNC) servers provided by USOM.
+It adds firewall rules to block communication with these IPs, providing an additional layer of protection against malicious activity.

+## Installation

-To use Surfsentry, you can follow these steps:
+To use Surfsentry, follow these steps:

-Clone the project repository or download the ZIP file.
+1. Clone the project repository or download the ZIP file.
-Navigate to the project folder and run the surfsentry.exe application.
+2. Navigate to the project/dist folder and run the `surfsentry.exe` application (you should run with administration permissions).
-Use this link to download NPcap.
-You can start using the application.
+4. Start using the application.

-Usage:
+## Usage

 Surfsentry is easy to use.
-When you run the application, it retrieves website data from USOM in the background and alerts you if you attempt to access a malicious site.
-The application has a user-friendly interface with additional instructions.
+When you run the application, it retrieves a list of malicious website links from USOM and writes them to the hosts file.
+This helps users have a secure internet experience and safeguards against malicious websites.
+The application features a user-friendly interface with additional instructions.

+## Disclaimer

+This project no longer performs DNS resolution.
+Instead, it retrieves malicious website links from USOM and writes them to the hosts file and firewall rule for protection.